 I know you are, but I’m going to give you some advice I wish someone would’ve given me.

-The most important person in anything you do in life is yourself.
-If you’re not functioning properly, absolutely NOTHING will.
+The most essential person in anything you do in life is yourself.
+If you’re not functioning correctly, absolutely NOTHING will.
 This is why self-care is so important.

 The decision to pursue your dreams and goals is a HUGE one.
 It’s scary, lovely, and ultimately empowering and worth it.

-Since what is coming is a series of great changes, you need to be prepared.
+Since what is coming is a series of significant changes, you need to be prepared.
 Take a break to meet your new self.

-Give your body and your mind permission to be distracted (not for too long!), to feel, to let go, to cry, and to transition.
+Give your body and mind permission to be distracted (not for long!), to feel, to let go, to cry, and to transition.

 You Got This!